sheep-farm/Greeners/README.md

 📖 See `examples/panel_model_selection.rs` for comprehensive demonstration with panel data workflow.

-## 🌟 NEW in v0.5.0: Marginal Effects for Binary Choice Models
+## 🌟 Marginal Effects for Binary Choice Models

 After estimating Logit/Probit models, **coefficients alone are hard to interpret** (they're on log-odds/z-score scale). **Marginal effects** translate these to **probability changes** - essential for policy analysis and substantive interpretation!